norman-mongodb-ambassador/Growler/README.md

 # Welcome to Cal Hacks 2.0!

-Welcome to Cal Hacks!
-If you haven't figured out by now, Cal Hacks is UC Berkeley's annual hella trill hackathon, put on at the California memorial stadium.
-It's a great place learn, build, and meet other amazing hackers.

-If you've never hacked before, don't worry.
-And if you have hacked before but want to learn how to do web development with python, you're in the perfect place.

 This is a guide that will help you through your first hack.
-We'll be building **Growler**, a Twitter-like communication app for dysfunctional teams, in Flask and Python.
+We'll be building **Growler**, a Twitter-like communication app for dysfunctional teams, in Flask and Python, using MongoDB Atlas to store our tweets.

 # Step 0: How to get help